uclaacm/hothXI-workshops/intro-to-git/gitDemo/README.md

 As previously mentioned, Git is a version control system designed to track changes in code and manage collaboration on projects.
 Git runs on your personal computer and works offline.

 To compare, GitHub (what you are on right now!) is a platform built **around** Git to provide Git repositories.
-Hosted on the web, GitHub provides additional features ontop of
+Hosted on the web, GitHub provides additional features on top of
 Git in order to ease collaboration on projects.

 In other words, even though Git and GitHub are two different things, they are used together!
 You start on your personal computer, install Git, and allow Git to manage the source code locally.
 You can